dennisbader/chess_game/README.md

 > python your_path_to_chess_game/chess_game.py

 * To move a piece: first click on the piece, then click on the field you want to move to.
-* Undo/redo move: you can always go back and forth between the move history by clicking the UNDO/REDO buttons
+* Undo/redo move: you can always go back and forth between alreayed played moves by clicking the UNDO/REDO buttons
 * The game should only allow valid moves.
-In case your move is invalid, the command-line interface interface will tell why it is invalid.
+In case your move is invalid, the command-line interface will tell why it is invalid.
 * Have fun playing!